bbarufaldi/LFE/README.md

 *Run*:

 You can run the software via command line using XML files.
-As example, we provide a template of a configurable XML file ("config.xml").
+As example, we provide a template of a phantom image for testing and configurable XML file ("config.xml").

 Use the the following command to execute the LFE software: